 handcrafted furniture made in maine

-Learn more about the Prison Outreach Program.
+Contact Brian to learn more about the Prison Outreach Program.

 - Woodworking Behind Bars: Brian Reid teaches prison inmates how to craft fine furniture, Down East, June 2015

 - Fine Furniture Created by Inmates from New Hampshire and Maine Correctional Facilities, Fine Woodworking, April 2015

 - Made in Prison: Furniture masters teach inmates lessons about art, craft and life, Art New England, November/December 2014

 - Out of the Woodwork, Woodshop News, August 2013